 If you are interested in joining, please go to the recruitment page.

-We are grateful for funding from the National Institute of Diabetes and Digestive and Kidney Diseases, the Diabetic Complications Consortium, the Driving Out Diabetes, the National Kidney Foundation of Utah and Idaho, the Utah Genome Project, Janssen, and renalytix.
+We are grateful for funding from the National Institute of Diabetes and Digestive and Kidney Diseases, the Diabetic Complications Consortium, the Driving Out Diabetes, the National Kidney Foundation of Utah and Idaho, the Utah Genome Project, Janssen, American Diabetes Association, and renalytix.

 Our lab's research efforts make headlines: New research from U of U could lead to prevention of diabetic complications.